DC transmission system

 Due to the heavy reliance on one transmission corridor and a single converter station in the south, the system is vulnerable to extensive power outages from severe weather (major ice storm, extreme wind event, tornado), fires, or other events.

 The tremendous hydroelectric potential of the Nelson River was untapped in the 1960s when the technology became available for the long-distance transmission of HVDC electricity.
-Currently, about 80 per cent of our electricity is produced by hydroelectric generating stations on the Nelson River.
+Currently, about 80% of our electricity is produced by hydroelectric generating stations on the Nelson River.
 Manitoba Hydro has since become world-renowned for research and development in this field.